mozman/ezdxf/docs/source/concepts/entities.rst

 ----------

-The `ezdxf` package supports many but not all entity types, all these unsupported types are stored as :class:`TagStorage` instances to preserver their data when exporting the edited DXF content.
+The `ezdxf` package supports many but not all entity types, all these unsupported types are stored as :class:`TagStorage` instances to preserve their data when exporting the edited DXF content by `ezdxf`.

 Access Entity Attributes
 ------------------------